PeerInfinity/Archipelago/docs/json/README.md

 # Archipelago JSON Export Tools - Documentation

-Welcome to the official documentation for the Archipelago JSON Export Tools and its associated web client.
+This is the official documentation for the Archipelago JSON Export Tools and its associated web client.
 This documentation provides comprehensive guides for both users of the application and developers looking to contribute or understand its architecture.

 This project is a fork of the main Archipelago project that focuses on two key areas: